Return to Koh Kood Beaches

 Ao Jak Beach, sometimes also referred to as Neverland Beach, is located on the south west coast of Koh Kood.

-Continuing down the coast another 5 kilometres or so from Ao Takian Beach and Klong Hin Beach, the turning to to Ao Jak is marked by a sign for Neverland Resort and Rim Talay.
-Follow its newly concreted lane through the coconut plantations, passing the bungalows of Pink House and Walk-in Homestay along the way and you arrive at the back of the beach.
+Continuing down the coast another 5 kilometres or so from Ao Takian Beach and Klong Hin Beach, you pass the restaurant with rooms at Ban Choeng Kao before reaching the turning to Ao Jak – marked by signs for Neverland Resort and Rim Talay.

 Look out too for the broken old bridge, which previously lead to the coastal path that connected Ao Jak Beach to Klong Hin Beach.
-Unfortunately, the path has been abandoned and left for nature to take its course, so it is no longer passable.
+Unfortunately, the path has been largely abandoned and left for nature so only the brave can hike it – read more here.

 Southern End